 Consider your needs and find one that fits them perfectly.
 Needs could be the food size you are hoping to make, availability of electricity, good plug connection to an electrical source etc.

-Now, when you have got one, ensure to position it in an area that is electricity safe.
+Now, when you have got one, ensure to position it in an area that is electrically safe.
 With this, you should be good to start using.
-If you’re newbie in BBQ smoking field, I think you should read my guideline about how to use a general smoker
+If you’re just a newbie considering buying an electric smoker, I think you should read my list of electric smoker myths.

 2. Power up your baby